 Rit Dye is a very popular product for any sort of dye project involving ponies.
-It comes in liquid, crystal, and powder forms.
-You’ll have to decide for yourself which version you’re the most comfortable working with.
+It comes in liquid and powder forms.
+I don't find much of a difference between the two.

 It will stain surfaces and containers so be sure to cover counter tops and such with newspaper and use bowls and containers that will not come into contact with food.

 Regrind is believed to occur in vinyl where Hasbro "recycled" old vinyl by melting it and mixing it with another color.
 It starts to show up as the vinyl ages and the colors separate.
 Unlike pony cancer or mold, regrind appears in large colorful blotches.
 It won't spread to other ponies and currently there is no known cure.
-The only option right now is to paint over it.
+Possible solutions are to paint over it, or try to fade the rest of the pony to match.
 Attempts to dye it usually end up with a pony that is darker in color, but still has mismatched blotches.